Desert castles: Historical background

+Description

-The typical desert castle is more than a single residence; rather it is a compound of various building including a substantial main residence along with other buildings such as a hammam (bath-house), storage areas and other agrarian structures and possibly a mosque, all within a large enclosure.
+The typical desert castle is a compound of various buildings including a substantial main residence along with other buildings such as a hammam (bath-house), storage areas and other agrarian structures (walled areas for animals, dedicated buildings for processing produce such as olive oil), and possibly a mosque, all within a large enclosure.
 Desert castles are typically situated near a wadi or seasonal water course.
 The inner part of the main residence typically consists of two-storeys, arranged around a central courtyard.
 The main residence is often richly ornamented with mosaics, frescoes and stucco reliefs.
+The quṣūr could be entirely new constructions, or could adapt earlier Roman or Byzantine forts.